ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 -----------------------

 Any participant that is involved in a coupled analysis must set up its case to solve its part of the coupled physics analysis.
-Typically, this will very similar to setting up a standalone case for that solver.
-Each participant will have its own way of specifying the data transfers to and from System Coupling - for example, as fluid boundary conditions in Fluent.
+Typically, this is very similar to setting up a standalone case for that solver.
+Each participant has its own way of specifying the data transfers to and from System Coupling - for example, as fluid boundary conditions in Fluent.
 Such details are beyond the scope of this guide.
 See the System Coupling documentation for examples that include details of setting up the participants' cases.